Ashlee-11/system_status/README.md

 2) getMemFree(): returns amount of the free memory in megabytes, returned value is an integer.
 3) getCpuCount(): returns total amount of CPU cores.
 4) getCpuUsage(): returns value from 0 to 100 that indicates average CPU utilization by all cores of all processors.

 To use these functions one has to start the service and the after usage the service should be stopped.
 Service's start() function returns a promise which should be handled.

+*USAGE:*

-// Create a system monitor which would indicate the service and help give us system information. const monitor = new SystemStatus();
+const monitor = new SystemStatus(); // Create a system monitor which would indicate the service.

 await monitor.start().then(() => {
   const totalMemory = monitor.getMemTotal();